Requirements for Baccalaureate Degrees

 There is also a minimum number of semester hours that must be completed in the major and minor at the University of South Alabama: A minimum of 15 credit hours of courses at the 300/400 level in the major discipline must be completed at the University of South Alabama.
 If a minor is required in the particular degree program, 9 credit hours of courses in the minor must also be completed at the University of South Alabama.

-Any deviation from these residency policies must be approved by the Provost and Executive Vice President for Academic Affairs or Vice President for Medical Affairs.
+Any deviation from these residency policies must be approved by the Executive Vice President and Provost for Academic Affairs or Vice President for Medical Affairs.
 Students should consult the University Bulletin for additional regulations in each academic unit.

 Dual Bachelor's Degree